Dev-AbrarMulla/Digital-Health-Wellbeing-Companion/README.md

 # Digital Health & Wellbeing Companion (Voice-Based)

-A voice-based GenAI wellbeing companion built as part of our GenAI course project.
 The system listens to a user, understands their emotional state, responds with empathy, speaks the response back, and generates a daily reflective journal — all wrapped in a Responsible-AI evaluation layer (privacy, fairness, hallucination, safety).

 ## Overview